 UTEP’s growing enrollment.
 UTEP has surpassed an enrollment milestone of more than 23,000 students—a record that surely validates UTEP’s success in offering affordable access to higher education excellence for residents of a historically undereducated region.
 In fact, the U.S. Department of Education reported that UTEP’s net price (total cost of attendance minus financial aid and scholarships) of $2,543 per year was once again this year the lowest among all U.S. research universities.

 Unprecedented success as UTEP celebrates its Centennial.
-UTEP’s 2013-2014 academic year began with the good news that Washington Monthly magazine ranked UTEP #7 among all national research universities—between #6 Stanford and #8 Harvard.
-UTEP’s ranking recognizes our exceptional performance as an engine of student social mobility and a generator of highly competitive research funding—nearly $84 million in expenditures last year—as well as our success in conferring doctoral degrees and fostering a campus climate of civic engagement and service to our region and the nation.
-In the social mobility category itself, and for the second year in a row, UTEP ranked #1 in enabling students from modest backgrounds to set and attain the highest educational and life aspirations.
+UTEP’s 2014-2015 academic year began with the good news that Washington Monthly magazine again ranked UTEP among the Top Ten research universities in the U.S. UTEP’s ranking recognizes our exceptional performance as an engine of student social mobility and a generator of highly competitive research funding—nearly $84 million in expenditures last year—as well as our success in conferring doctoral degrees and fostering a campus climate of civic engagement and service to our region and the nation.
+In the social mobility category itself, and for the third year in a row, UTEP ranked #1 in enabling students from modest backgrounds to set and attain the highest educational and life aspirations.
 This ranking has given national visibility to our success in fulfilling our access and excellence mission and has enabled UTEP to become a national leader in redefining public higher education in the United States.

 The yearlong Centennial celebration is not only a commemoration of the past, but the start of a new era as UTEP takes its place on the national stage as a model urban public research university.
 Many events have been planned to celebrate UTEP’s 100th anniversary in 2014 to offer all of us on the campus, and our many alumni, friends and supporters, extraordinary experiences and lifelong memories of being a part of UTEP’s Centennial commemoration.